 OVPsim provides infrastructure for describing platforms with one or more processors containing shared memory and busses in arbitrary topologies and peripheral models.
-The platforms are created using a simple C API, the ICM API (C++, SystemC and TLM2.0 wrappers are also available).
+The platforms are created using a powerful C API, the OP API (C++, SystemC and TLM2.0 wrappers are also available).
 Either executable or dynamic linked libraries can be created.
 Thus a model of a component, platform or system can be developed in OVP and then provided to others to run in external simulation environments like a C++, SystemC or TLM2.0 one.

 Imperas has commercial tools available that offer even faster simulation speeds and include other productivity enhancements such as a fully functional multiprocessor/multi-core debugger, software verification and advanced software analysis.
 Please contact Imperas at info[at]imperas.com for more information.

 OVPsim was developed by Imperas from 2005-2008 and will be maintained and supported by them - please visit the OVP forums for up to date support information.
 OVPsim is released 4 times a year.

 Models are available for many standard processors and peripherals and it is easy to write your own models using the OVP modeling APIs.
-Platforms are created using the ICM API with processors being created with VMI, and any behavioral components with BHM/PPM.
+Platforms are created using the OP API with processors being created with VMI, and any behavioral components with BHM/PPM.

 Performance of OVPsim depends on several factors (for example, the processor variants used in the platform and the exact nature of the application itself), but typically you can expect speeds of hundreds of millions of simulated instructions per second.

 SystemC models cannot be encapsulated in OVPsim, but it is straightforward to encapsulate OVPsim models in SystemC.
-Of course, performance will be greatly restricted by the SystemC overhead.
+Of course, performance may be potentially restricted by the SystemC overhead.
 If you need to use an OVP model in a SystemC environment, then we suggest you use the OSCI SystemC TLM (TLM2.0) interface - each OVP model can be wrapped - processors and peripherals - and memories can be inside the models or outside in the SystemC.
-The models can use the TLM2.0 DMI to get the fastest access into external memories.
+The models can use the TLM2 DMI to get the fastest access into external memories.
 OVP provides the fastest processor models that can be wrapped in SystemC TLM2.

 It is possible to encapsulate existing ISS models within OVPsim, provided that they export some basic features (for example, the existing ISS model should be available as a shared object, provide an API to allow it to be run instruction-by-instruction or for a number of instructions, and provide an API allowing memory to be modeled externally).
 There are API functions in the VMI to enable this ISS encapsulation.

 Since OVPsim platform models can be compiled as shared objects, they can be encapsulated in any simulation environment that is able to load shared objects.
-This of course includes C, C++, SystemC and TLM2.0 simulation environments - but also OVPsim platforms can be called from within HDL environments using e.g. the Verilog PLI etc.
+This of course includes C, C++, SystemC and TLM2 simulation environments - but also OVPsim platforms can be called from within HDL environments using e.g. the Verilog PLI etc.

 OVPsim comes with the ability to hook up to any external debugger that supports the GNU GDB RSP protocol.
 For full multicore debugger and advanced verification and analysis offerings please contact Imperas (info[at]imperas.com).